Last updated: 12th February 2021

 Accessibility statement for Talis Aspire and Talis Elevate

-This website is run by Talis Education Ltd. We want as many people as possible to be able to use this website.
+This website is run by Talis Education Ltd. We want as many people as possible to be able to use these websites.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts